earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-07-multispectral-remote-sensing-landsat.md

 `.Rmd` file and the `.pdf` file.
 Be sure to name your files as instructed above!

 #### Use knitr Code Chunk Arguments
-In your final report, use the following knitr code chunk arguments to hide messages and warnings and code as you see fit.
+In your final report, use the following `knitr` code chunk arguments to hide messages and warnings and code as you see fit.

 * `message = FALSE`, `warning = FALSE` Hide warnings and messages in a code chunk
 * `echo = FALSE` Hide code and just show code output
-* `results = 'hide'` Hide the verbose output from some functions like `readOGR()`.
+* `results = 'hide'` Hide the verbose output from some functions like `readOGR()`

-#### Answer the Questions Below at the Top Of Your Report
+#### Answer the Questions Below at the Top of Your Report

 1. What is the key difference between active and passive remote sensing system?
-  * Provide one example of data derived from an active sensor that we have worked with in this class and one example of data derived from a passive sensor in your answer.
+  * Provide one example of data derived from an active sensor that you have worked with in this class and one example of data derived from a passive sensor in your answer.
-2. Compare lidar vs. landsat remote sensing data and answer the following questions
+2. Compare Lidar vs. Landsat remote sensing data and answer the following questions:
-  * What does landsat vs lidar data inherently measure  / record?
+  * What does Landsat vs Lidar data inherently measure  / record?
-  * What is the spatial resolution of landsat compared to the lidar data that we used in class?
+  * What is the spatial resolution of Landsat compared to the Lidar data that you used in class?
-  * How often is landsat data collected over a particular area?
-Are lidar data collected at the same frequency as landsat?
+  * How often is Landsat data collected over a particular area?
+Are Lidar data collected at the same frequency as Landsat?
 2. Explain what a vegetation index is and how it's used.
 HINT: NDVI is an example of a vegetation index however there are other indices too.
 Define vegetation index not just NDVI.
 3. After you've created the plots - do you notice anything about the Landsat data that may be problematic if you needed to compare NDVI before and after a fire?

-Then, create the plots and output data sets below:
+Then create the plots and output data sets below.

 #### Include the Plots and Outputs Below